Karagul/excel-pyxero/README.md

 ***i t   c a n  b e***

+Head over to the [github repository](https://github.com/gnarly-charlie/excel-pyxero) if you're just after the business end, otherwise read on dear reader for the ride of your life™!

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for